LeeAdcock/edgeable/README.md

 ```

 ##### Graph Persistance
-- `load(filename="graph.db")` - Load the database from the file system.
-Optionally takes a custom filename.
+- `load()` - Reload the graph from the file system.
+The persisted file is loaded automatically when the `GraphDatabase` instance is initialized, calling `load()` is only neccessary to reload it, overwriting any changes.
-- `save(filename="graph.db")` - Save the database to the file system.
-Optionally takes a custom filename.
+- `save()` - Save the graph to the file system.
+When using the `with` syntax, this is called automatically.
+Save operations are done in a way to be thread-safe and avoid corruption if the application terminates during a write.

 ##### Graph Nodes and Edges

 - `put_node(id, properties={})` - Creates or retrieves the instance of `GraphNode` with the provided identifier.
 The optionally provided properties are set or updated on the node.
 - `has_node(id)` - Taking a node identifier, return an instance of type `GraphNode`.
 - `get_node(id)` - Taking a node identifier, return an instance of type `GraphNode` if it exists in the database.
 Returns `None` otherwise.
 - `get_nodes(filter_fn=lambda node: True)` - Retrieve a list of `GraphNode` instances from the database.
-If the optional criteria is not provided, all nodes are returned, otherwise the criteria function is used to return only matching nodes.
+If the optional filter function is not provided, all nodes are returned, otherwise the filter function is used to return only matching nodes.
-- `edges(edge_filter_fn=lambda node: True, node_filter_fn=lambda node: True)` - Retrieve a list of `GraphEdge` instances from the database.
-If the optional criteria are not provided, all edges are returned, otherwise the function is used to return only matching edges and/or edges of matching nodes.
+- `edges(edge_filter_fn=lambda edge: True, node_filter_fn=lambda node: True)` - Retrieve a list of `GraphEdge` instances from the database.
+If the optional filter functions are not provided, all edges are returned, otherwise the function is used to return only matching edges.
 - `get_node_count()` - Return the number of nodes in the database.
 - `get_edge_count()` - Return the number of edges in the database.